MLIR

 Syntax:

-The gpu.create_dn_mat operation initializes a dense matrix from the given values buffer and sizes.
+The gpu.create_dn_tensor operation initializes a dense tensor from the given values buffer and sizes.
 The buffer must already be copied from the host to the device prior to using this operation.
-The operation returns a handle to the dense matrix descriptor.
+The operation returns a handle to the dense tensor descriptor.

 If the async keyword is present, the op is executed asynchronously (i.e. it does not block until the execution has finished on the device).
 In that case, it returns a !gpu.async.token in addition to the environment.